csningli/MultiAgent/README.md

 Version 1.0, the first version of MultiAgent still works as a standalone.
 No longer supported.

 # Get Started
-Please refer to "2/2.0/README.md" for the details about how to use MultiAgent 2.0.
+To use MultiAgent 2.0, please refer to "2/2.0/README.md" for the detailed instructions.